-On the Ops Manager VM the /tmp directory is growing in size.
+On the Ops Manager virtual machine (VM) the /tmp directory is growing in size.

-This can be caused by frequent backups of Ops Manager, either manually through exporting the installation or by using CFOPS.
+This can be caused by frequent backups of Ops Manager, either manually by exporting the installation or by using CFOPS.

 In Ops Manager 1.7 there is a daily task to clear down all files from /tmp that are not owned by the root user.
 This should clear down the directories created by tempest-web after an export of the OPs Manager installation.